Shih Tzu in an Apartment

 Can a Shih Tzu live in an apartment?
 Shih Tzus can adapt well to apartment living.
 Their small size and low energy levels make them more suitable for smaller spaces.

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu benefits from care tailored to its physical and behavioral profile.
 Below, we break down the practical details.

 Space Requirements